higham/chop/readme.md

 a randomly chosen bit in its significand flipped.

 Demonstration function:
-- `demo-harmonic` computes the harmonic seriesin several arithmetic formats using all the supported rounding modes.
+- `demo-harmonic` computes the harmonic series in several arithmetic formats using all the supported rounding modes.

 Other M-file: